meteofrance/meteonet/docs/install.md

 ## (Optional) Install basemap

 If you want to plot nice maps with your data, you can use the basemap library.
-The recommended installation method uses anaconda through the conda-forge channel  as basemap is no longer uploaded to PyPI due to its size and non-python external dependencies.
+The recommended installation method uses anaconda through the conda-forge channel  as basemap is no longer uploaded to PyPI due to its size and non-python external dependencies :

-As the basemap library is not managed anymore since 2020, you could have installation issues.
-We plan to update the toolbox with a more recent mapping library such as Mapbox or Cartopy.
-If you have tried these libraries, or another one, don't hesitate to make a pull request !

 ```sh
 conda install -c anaconda basemap
 ```

 For some distributions, this installation of basemap is not sufficient.
 You might need to install *basemap-data-hires*:

 ```sh
 conda install basemap-data-hires
 ```

+!!! warning
+    As **the basemap library is not maintained anymore** since 2020, you could have installation issues.

+    We plan to update the toolbox with a more recent mapping library such as Mapbox or Cartopy.
+If you have tried these libraries, or another one, don't hesitate to make a pull request !

 ## Troubleshooting